 After ankle surgery, it is normal to experience some discomfort.
-You should have received a prescription from the nursing staff at the hospital.
+You should have received a prescription from the nursing staff at the hospital or your pharmacy.
 Please fill the prescription and use the medication regularly as directed for the first twenty-four hours and then as needed after the first day.
 For minor discomfort, Tylenol may be used instead of the prescription medication.
-Please do not use NSAIDs (ie. Advil, Aleve, Motrin, Ibuprofen, etc.) until you have been told that your fracture has healed.